 HMRC is not a central authority for the purposes of the service of documents.

-Transfer of proceedings
+Transfer of Proceedings

 The UK is not a signatory to the European Convention on the Transfer of Proceedings in Criminal Matters and has a reservation under Article 21 of the Convention on Mutual Assistance in Criminal Matters.

 Requests for transfer of proceedings will be considered on a case-by-case basis.
+Further information can be found in the MLA guidelines.

 Requests for the exchange of criminal records